 Can You Use A Hot Tub While Pregnant

 It is without a doubt that one of the best ways to relax is soaking in a hot tub.
-The warm bath with the right water temperature soothes your muscles and relaxes the mind.
+A warm bath with the correct water temperature soothes your muscles and relaxes the mind.

 Can Pregnant Women Go In A Hot Tub?

-This can happen easily if you stay inside a hot tub for more than 10 minutes with the water temperature reading 104 F (40 C).
-Even if you are going to exercise at an antenatal class, the water temperature should not exceed 32 C.
+Following health guidelines, the body's core temperature should not exceed 39 C during pregnancy.
+This can happen easily if you stay inside a hot tub for more than 10 minutes with the water temperature reading 40 C. Even if you exercise at an antenatal class, the water temperature should not exceed 32 C.

 What are the risks associated with hot tubs during pregnancy?

-While hot tubs can be used to soothe the body, they can also prove to be a source of dehydration.
+While hot tubs can be used to soothe the body, they can also be a source of dehydration.
 The high temperature of the water causes you to sweat more.
-With the increased lack of water that comes with pregnancy and the high water temperature, you could suffer from mild dehydration.
+With the increased lack of water that comes with pregnancy and the high water temperature, you could suffer mild dehydration.